outroll/vesta/README.md

       + https://github.com/myvesta/vesta/blob/master/web/inc/secure_login.php

 + We disabled dangerous PHP functions in php.ini, so even if customer's CMS was compromised, hacker will not be able to execute shell from PHP.

++ Apache is on mpm_event by default, PHP is running in PHP-FPM, which is the best PHP-stack solution

++ Support for multi-PHP versions - https://forum.vestacp.com/viewtopic.php?t=17129

 How to install
 ----------------------------